tgerarden/aem2850/content/assignment/_index.md

 <!-- - How do you choose which kind of visualization to use? -->
 <!-- - What is the role of stories in presenting analysis? -->

-The course content for each day will also include a set of questions specific to that topic. *You do not have to answer all (or any) of these questions*.
+The course content for each week will also include a set of questions specific to that topic. *You do not have to answer all (or any) of these questions*.
 They exist to guide your thinking, that's all.

-The TA will grade these memos using a check system:
+A TA will grade reflections using a check system:

 - ✔+: (*6 points (120%) in gradebook*) Reflection shows phenomenal thought and engagement with the course content.
 We will not assign these often.
 - ✔: (*5 points (100%) in gradebook*) Reflection is thoughtful, well-written, and shows engagement with the course content.
 This is the expected level of performance.